 The index of "real" production per person engaged, as given in the last column of the second table, shows, on the other hand, an appreciable upward tendency.
 It rose steeply during the war, as might have been expected, fell somewhat after the war, and recovered again.
-For 1929-30 it fell to 105, owing to the lag in the fall of retail prices, increased to 107 for 1930-31, and will probably rise appreciably for 1931-32, as contrasted with about 79 for real production per head.
-This high figure for real production per person engaged, implies a high real wage for those in employment, and is consistent with information respecting real wages which in the second quarter of 1932 had maintained the high level reached in the years 1927-29.
+For 1929-30 it fell to 105, owing to the lag in the fall of retail prices, increased to 107 for 1930-31, to 112 in 1931-32, and will probably rise to 119 for 1932-33, as contrasted with about 85 for "real" production per head.
+This high figure for real production per person engaged, implies a high real wage for those in employment, and is consistent with information respecting real wages which in the second quarter of 1932 had maintained the high level reached in the years 1927 to 1929.

 The data for the second table are not complete.
-The numbers engaged in timbergetting are not accurately known, so that the value of production on this account, and the corresponding persons engaged, are both left out of account.
+The numbers engaged in timber-getting are not accurately known, so that the value of production on this account, and the corresponding persons engaged, are both left out of account.
 Further, the information concerning women engaged in primary production is unsatisfactory, so that males alone are counted in primary industries.
 In manufacturing, the numbers are converted into equivalent male workers on the basis of relation of wages for male and female workers.
 The column headed "numbers engaged" is, therefore, rather an index than the absolute number of individuals occupied in material production, but, as an index, it should be accurate enough to give a satisfactory measure of production per person engaged.